 Can I practice resuscitation techniques in the CPR course?

 Practicing resuscitation techniques on manikins is a very important part of the CPR course and you will have plenty of opportunity for guided practice.

 How and where are the public courses taught?

 We usually deliver our courses face-to-face, but some are taught online.
 Parents of young children enjoy the Saving Young Lives course online as it is easier for them to manage and both parents can join the course at the same time.

 We offer all our public courses in Zurich, Zug, Bern, Basel, and Geneva apart from the First Aid for the Swiss Driver’s Licence.
-This course is taught in Zurich, Geneva, and Zug.
-We deliver private courses across Switzerland.
+We teach this in Basel, Zurich, Geneva, and Zug and deliver private courses across Switzerland.

 How much do First Aid courses cost?